Alright (Kris Kross song)

 "Alright" is a song by American hip-hop duo Kris Kross, from their second album, Da Bomb (1993).
 The song was written and produced by Jermaine Dupri and features reggae singer Super Cat on the chorus.
 Sampling Slave's "Just a Touch of Love", it was officially released on July 13, 1993, by Ruffhouse and Columbia Records, as the lead single from the album.
 It became the album's biggest hit, peaking at number one in Portugal, and at numbers 19 and 18 on the US Billboard Hot 100 and Cash Box Top 100.
 It was also the duo's third single to reach the top of the Billboard Hot Rap Singles chart ("Jump" and "Warm It Up" being the first two).
 "Alright" also contains a diss to rival group, Da Youngstas, who had been critical of Kris Kross due to their success on the Billboard charts and the fact that they did not write their lyrics.
 Chris Smith AKA "Daddy Mac" responded with the lyric "I didn't come out wack I came out right, unlike them moles who choose to pass da mic", an obvious reference to Da Youngstas single "Pass da Mic".
+The track featured featured a music video directed by Rich Murray, who also directed the #1 MTV video for the duo's smash, "Jump".

 "Alright" was certified gold by the RIAA on September 14, 1993, for sales of 500,000 copies.